maevecrossan/byte-battles/TESTING.md

 #### 6. Unused Variables Warning (JS Hint)

-As mentioned previosuly, JS Hint pointed out a few problems when first checking my code.
+As mentioned previously, JS Hint pointed out a few problems when first checking my code.
 The first issues I tackled were the unused variables.

 ![A screenshot of code in js hint with unused variable warnings on the right.](docs/js-hint-unused-variables-warning.png)